calliostro/php-discogs-api/README.md

 Further documentation can be found at the [Discogs API v2.0 Documentation](https://www.discogs.com/developers/index.html).

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+Please ensure your code follows PSR-12 standards and includes tests.

+## 💬 Support

+For questions or help, feel free to open an issue or reach out!

 ## 📄 License

-This library is released under the MIT license.
-See the complete license in the LICENSE file.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Implemented a missing feature?
-You can request it.
-And creating a pull request is an even better way to get things done.

-## 🙏 Thanks to
+## 🙏 Credits

 Initial development by [ricbra/php-discogs-api](https://github.com/ricbra/php-discogs-api).

 Enhanced and modernized by [AnssiAhola/php-discogs-api](https://github.com/AnssiAhola/php-discogs-api) with additional API methods.

+---

+⭐ **Found this useful?** Give it a star to show your support!

 This library is built upon [Guzzle HTTP](https://docs.guzzlephp.org/en/latest/) for reliable API communication.